Steel Building - 1

 Rigid Board Insulation

 Rigid board insulation offers strong thermal resistance in a compact form.
-It is well suited for locations where available space is minimal.
+It is well-suited for locations where available space is minimal.

 Key features: